-The pre-modern neoclassical-Walrasian market or exchange model, based upon the principle of supply and demand, intimately associated with the marginal principle and rational behaviour, is in deep trouble as is acknowledged even by prominent representatives of mainstream economics, for example Ricardo Caballero (2010).
-There is a growing awareness that a strong alternative system of political economy, broadly along Keynesian lines, is required to come to grips with the huge socio-economic and political problems of the day.
-In this paper we want to suggest that this system of economic theory must associate Keynes's entire work, economic and philosophical, with classical (Ricardian) political economy; given this, it is utterly wrong to integrate a diluted Keynes into neoclassical, Marshallian or even Walrasian economics, as is fashionable at present.
-Hence, as is in the spirit of Keynes (1933), the problem is to elaborate a classical-Keynesian monetary theory of production.
-The main task consists in setting forth and combining the fundamental principles governing the functioning of modern monetary production economies.
+To successfully attack the pre-modern neoclassical-Walrasian market or exchange citadel, based upon the principle of supply and demand intimately associated with the marginal principle and rational behaviour, heavy classical-Keynesian monetary production artillery is required.
+The guns must be made up of the fundamental principles governing the functioning of modern monetary production economies.
 Two principles are of classical origin: the labour value principle summarizes the essential features of the immensely complex social and circular process of production to provide the essence of the prices of production, the fundamental prices in a monetary production economy [the market prices are not fundamental, but represent deviations from the prices of production] (Bortis 2003a, pp. 433-45); the surplus principle of distribution implies that the distribution of incomes is, positively, a problem of social power, normatively, of distributive justice situated at the heart of social ethics (Bortis 1997, pp. 158-75).
 Keynes has provided a third principle, the principle of effective demand, as is related to determining the scale of economic activity (Bortis 2003a, pp. 460-67).
 These three principles imply that money, intimately associated with the financial sector, plays a fundamental role; in fact, the processes of production and circulation simply could not go on without money and finance, since production takes time and outlays and receipts are not synchronised, and goods are never exchanged against other goods, as is the case in a neoclassical-Walrasian framework, but always against money, which also acts as a store of value and, as such, is intimately connected to the financial sector.
 It is of the utmost importance to bring together these principles in a coherent theoretical scheme that may be set into opposition to the neoclassical-Walrasian framework.
 Indeed, as emerges from Keynes's economic and philosophical work, to act on the basis of principles is the most appropriate way to act rationally in a complex and rapidly evolving real world, about which we have imperfect and probable knowledge only and where uncertainty about the future always prevails [on probability in Keynes's sense see O'Donnell (1989, specifically Part I)].
 The great problem is to uncover the most plausible principles on which to base our actions.
 Given this, to make economics fit for purpose requires working out a fundamental classical-Keynesian system of pure theory to bring to the open how monetary production economies essentially function and to compare this theoretical system with the basic neoclassical-Walrasian model.
 This will enable us to tentatively judge as to which of the two approaches is more plausible and, as such, fit for purpose.